KristianColville1/raza-noodles/README.md

 <summary>Downloadable content, Address and phone number</summary>
 <br>

-The website features 3 ways the user can view the menu; The drop down menu option for download, the food menu page, & the option for download in the food menu.
-All providing the user a content rich menu to explore.
+The user can view the menu in three different ways on the website: the drop-down menu option for downloading, the food menu page, and the option for downloading in the food menu.
+All of this provides a content-rich menu for the user to explore.

 ![Download option](/assets/images/features/download-option-one.png)
 ![Download option](/assets/images/features/download-option-two.png)